testpossessed/jsBuilder/README.md

 ### jsBuilder
 A utility library for creating test JavaScript objects inspired by [NBuilder](https://github.com/garethdown44/nbuilder/) my preferred .NET test data builder.

 Building complex or multiple object literals to test your JavaScript component can be tedious.
-Copy an past can help, but it is still tedious, and my experience is often a barrier to adopting TDD for some developers.
+Copy and paste can help, but it is still tedious, and my experience is often a barrier to adopting TDD for some developers.

 You can use the builder pattern to avoid repetition, but even though this helps you practice the DRY principle creating the builder can be tedious, albeit only once.